-2.2.4 Accounting Officer (Municipal Manager)
+2.2.5 Accounting Officer (Municipal Manager)

 The Municipal Manager is ultimately responsible for ERM and is accountable for the overall governance of risk within Langeberg Municipality.
-To fulfil his mandate with regards to ERM, the Municipal Manager must:
+To fulfil his mandate with regard to ERM, the Municipal Manager must:

 Ref.
-Activity 1 appoint an official(s) responsible for driving the risk management process and/or Risk Champions; 2 appoint a RMC with the necessary skills, competencies and attributes; As required 3 accept the RMC charter/ terms of Reference As required 4 accept the risk appetite framework; As required 5 accept the risk appetite statement; As required 6 accept the risk management policy; As required 7 accept the risk management strategy; As required 8 approve the risk management operational plan; Annually 9 accept the fraud prevention plan and strategy; As required 10 ensure appropriate action in respect of recommendations of the Annually Audit and Performance Committee, Internal Audit, External Audit and RMC to improve ERM; and 11 provide assurance to relevant stakeholders that key risks are properly identified, assessed and mitigated by reviewing the report issued by the RMC which should contain the state of ERM within the municipality accompanied by recommendations i.e. Quarterly the key strategic risks facing the municipality (All extreme and high inherent risk exposures); the key operational risks per directorate / department; any risk developments (changes) / incidents / losses; and recommendations to address any deficiencies identified.
+Activity Frequency 1 appoint an official(s) responsible for driving the risk management process and/or Risk Champions; 2 appoint a RMC with the necessary skills, competencies and attributes; As required 3 approve the RMC charter/ terms of Reference As required 4 approve he risk appetite framework; As required 5 approve the risk appetite statement; As required 6 approve the risk management policy; As required 7 approve the risk management strategy; As required 8 approve the risk management operational plan; Annually 9 approve the fraud prevention plan and strategy; As required 10 approve the combined assurance framework As required 11 approve the business continuity model As required 12 ensure appropriate action in respect of recommendations of the Audit and Performance Committee, Internal Audit, External Audit and RMC to improve ERM; and Annually 13 provide assurance to relevant stakeholders that key risks are properly identified, assessed and mitigated by reviewing the report issued by the RMC which should contain the state of ERM within the municipality accompanied by recommendations i.e. Quarterly the key strategic risks facing the municipality (All extreme and high inherent risk exposures); the key operational risks per directorate / department; any risk developments (changes) / incidents / losses; and recommendations to address any deficiencies identified.

-2.2.5 Internal Audit
+2.2.6 Internal Audit

 Internal Audit should provide a written assessment of the effectiveness of the municipality's system of internal control and risk management.
-To fulfil its mandate with regards to ERM, Internal Audit must:
+To fulfil its mandate with regard to ERM, Internal Audit must: